wasiejen/Free-Snap-Tap/README.md

 ## On Linux

-Not working due to no support of selective key supression in Linux OS.
+Not working due to no support of selective key suppression in Linux OS.

 ## On MacOS - **Not supported atm**

-Compared to linux the selective event suppression is possible, but it uses another listener constructor and gets other data than the win32_event_filter which is used here.
+Compared to Linux the selective event suppression is possible, but it uses another listener constructor and gets other data than the win32_event_filter which is used here.
 Since this conversion/switch/alternative is not implemented yet, the program will not work on MacOS.
 But there might be a fix for that in the future.

 ## On Feedback:

 Feel free to give feedback.
-This program is a fun project to me to get more comfortable with Github and testing out some things in Python. :-)
+This program is a fun project to me to get more comfortable with GitHub and testing out some things in Python. :-)
 If you have wishes or ideas what to add, just `create a issue` or `start a discussion` with a description and use cases of the feature.

 ### Version History